 Total and dissolved: Protective values for metals are usually expressed either on the basis of total metal or dissolved metal.
 Total recoverable metal, which includes particulate bound metal, is determined in an unfiltered sample after acid digestion.
 Sometimes unfiltered samples are simply acidified before analysis.
 Dissolved metal is operationally defined as that metal which passes through a 0.45 µm membrane filter.
 While this is called dissolved metal, it contains both dissolved and colloidal metal.

-Most water quality criteria, with some exceptions (e.g. Al, Fe), are now based on dissolved metal.
+Most water quality criteria, with some exceptions (e.g. Al, Fe), are now based on dissolved metal concentrations.
 It is recognized that use of the operationally defined dissolved metal excludes consideration of metals on suspended particles that usually have low bioavailability by the water route of exposure.
 Neither total nor dissolved measurements take into account the food route of exposure.

 In the US in 1985, metal water quality criteria were based on total recoverable metal, with a hardness correction.
 In 1993 (USEPA, 1993), it was recognized that dissolved metal was a better predictor of effects and most criteria, with some exceptions, now use dissolved metal as a better approximation for metal bioavailability than total metal (USEPA, 2007).
 One exception to the use of dissolved metal, is the Al criteria (USEPA, 2017), which is now based on total Al concentrations.
 Recent work has shown that if Al criteria were only based on dissolved Al, toxicity could be underestimated, as precipitates that could dissolve under natural conditions and become bioavailable would not be measured (Gensemer et al. 2018).
 This is most suitable for laboratory studies in synthetic waters because in natural waters, other species of Al e.g. clays and aluminosilicate minerals are not bioavailable.
 Thus criteria based on total Al may overestimate potential risks of toxicity to biota, but this provides a suitably conservative approach.